Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Experiments

 \subsection{Baselines}

 To comprehensively evaluate the multimodal reasoning capabilities of current Large Vision-Language Models, we select a diverse set of representative baselines.
-As outlined in Table~\ref{tab:main_results}, these models are categorized into three distinct groups based on their architectural capabilities and accessibility: \begin{itemize} \item \textbf{Open-Source Unified Models:} This group represents the frontier of open-weight models capable of both understanding and generating interleaved text and images.
-The complete list and detailed configurations available in Appendix~\ref{sec:appendix_models}. \item \textbf{Closed-source Unified Models:} This group represents the current state-of-the-art commercial systems capable of native multimodal generation.
-We evaluate Gemini 2.5 Flash Image \cite{google_gemini25_flash_image_2025} and a pipeline approach combining GPT-5.4 with GPT-image \cite{openai_gpt54_2026,openai_gpt_image_1}. \item \textbf{Understanding-only Models:} To demonstrate the necessity of unified generation, we also evaluate powerful models restricted to textual output, including Claude Opus 4.6 \cite{anthropic_claude_opus46_2026}, Gemini 3.1 Pro \cite{google_gemini31_pro_2026}, and various scales of the Qwen family. \end{itemize}
+As outlined in Table~\ref{tab:main_results}, these models are categorized into three distinct groups based on their architectural capabilities and accessibility:

+\textbf{Open-Source Unified Models:} This group represents the frontier of open-weight models capable of both understanding and generating interleaved text and images.
+The complete list and detailed configurations are available in Appendix~\ref{sec:appendix_models}.

+\textbf{Closed-source Unified Models:} This group represents the current state-of-the-art commercial systems capable of native multimodal generation.
+We evaluate Gemini 2.5 Flash Image \cite{google_gemini25_flash_image_2025} and a pipeline approach combining GPT-5.4 with GPT-image \cite{openai_gpt54_2026,openai_gpt_image_1}.

+\textbf{Understanding-only Models:} To demonstrate the necessity of unified generation, we also evaluate powerful models restricted to textual output, including Claude Opus 4.6 \cite{anthropic_claude_opus46_2026}, Gemini 3.1 Pro \cite{google_gemini31_pro_2026}, and various scales of the Qwen family.